 - improve the coordination between home and school.

-The effectiveness of the intervention is being evaluated through a research design that includes pre-intervention, post-intervention, and yearly follow-up assessments of all participants.
+The effectiveness of the intervention was evaluated through a research design that included pre-intervention, post-intervention, and yearly follow-up assessments of all participants.
 In addition, these assessments provide an opportunity to comprehensively examine the factors that support or impede the success of important transitions children and families make as their youngster begins elementary school and moves into middle school, high school, and young adulthood.Year Project Began: 2004

 Funder: National Institute of Mental Health